 This way, you will know that there is nothing obstructing efficient combustion and that the temperature sensor is not covered in grease/fat, stopping it from getting an accurate reading.
 I have a detailed post on how to clean a pellet grill if you’re not sure how to do it.

 How To Test If The RTD Temperature Sensor Is Faulty?

-The problem is, while they are very accurate, RTD sensors are notoriously fragile.
-Hence, while they will work for many many years in a stationary pellet stove/boiler they may not last as long in a pellet grill.
-Grills are commonly moved around and depending on how gently the grill is moved around, especially if the grill/RTD sensor is warm, that fine wire may break.
+The problem is while they are very accurate, RTD sensors are notoriously fragile.
+Grills/smokers are commonly moved around, and depending on how gently the grill is moved around, especially if the grill/RTD sensor is warm, that fine wire inside may break.

-After you have thoroughly cleaned the grill/sensor and put some good quality pellets in the hopper fire up the grill.
-To test the RTD sensor you are going to need another thermometer/temperature sensor monitoring the internal temperature of the grill.
-Now, many other pellet grill brands and even portable pellet grills have analogue temperature dials built into the grill lid, but Traeger doesnt.
-Why that’s the case, who knows, but when it comes to being able to check if the RTD sensor is faulty its definitely a problem.
+After you have thoroughly cleaned the grill/sensor put some good-quality pellets in the hopper and fire up the grill.
+To test the RTD sensor, you are going to need another thermometer/temperature sensor to monitor the internal temperature of the grill.

 Oven Thermometer or Heat Gun?

 To check if the RTD sensor is faulty, you have two choices.
 You can place an oven thermometer within the Traeger pellet grill on the rack as close to the temperature probe as possible.
 Over time you would check and compare the readout on the digital readout on the grill against the oven thermometer.

 However, that’s not going to tell you the temperature of the actual RTD sensor.
 Therefore, the other alternative is to use an infrared heat gun.